-Pacific Education Fund - Ministry of Education has set up two funds to support Pacific learners' education success and wellbeing during Covid-19.
+Pacific Education Fund - Ministry of Education's funds to support Pacific learners' education success and wellbeing during Covid-19.

 SPARKLERS resource hub - wellbeing tips and supporting home-learning.

 Next Steps

 ERO will continue to monitor the impacts of Covid-19 and share with schools the best practice from schools in New Zealand and other countries in responding to these impacts.
 Our next report will be released in Term 4.